 Whether you are starting or growing your business, we can help!

 MBEC is your central source for small business information, resources and guidance.
 We’ll answer your questions about registering and starting a new business, preparing a business plan, taxes, available government programs and much more!
-If you have a question, or would like to contact us, please submit an inquiry or visit the MBEC office at the Mississauga Central Library (4th Floor).
+If you have a question, or would like to speak to a consultant, please contact us.